Federal-Ministry-of-Health-AT/green-pass-overview/README.md

 # Accessing "trust list", "business rules" and "value sets"

 In order to operate verifier and/or wallet apps, data from the “trust list”, "business rules" and “value sets”  is required.
 This data can be loaded via the URLs listed above.
 Please note the "fair-use policy": As the data in the lists changes quite rarely (maximum once per day) a polling interval of e.g. 4 hours is more than enough.
+Clients may be blocked for any violation of this policy.

 # Further repositories
 * Green Pass App (Android and iOS, OpenSource): https://github.com/BRZ-GmbH/